PraneeshRV/axec-cli/README.md

 ## 📂 AppImage Directory

-By default, `Axec` looks for AppImages in:
+By default, `Axec-cli` looks for AppImages in:

 ```
 ~/AppImages